preetzware/flowerslife/README.md

 * Scrolling and previous screen texts overlapping in the next screens.
 Initially I thought it might be an issue with missing clear screen function but I could not figure out what was causing this until I took tutor support whereby it was brought to my attention that the mock terminal where the app was deployed has a set height.
 Hence, I went on to remove the ASCII banner ‘Welcome to’ text from the welcome screen and I had to reduce my plants’ lists to make sure that there was no scrolling.
 After that, I manually tested the app again.
 The issue was resolved.

-* When entering details for add new plant, the program checks if the plant name is in the relevant category of the plant’s list and that it is not repeated from the current stock.
-It was not validating the input, that is if roses were already in the current stock of the flower category, it would still add a new row of roses with the new amount entered and that could occur for a number of times.
-This issue was resolved by adding an if statement to check if the plant name in the current stock cell is similar to the plant names in the cell list, then an error message will pop up to alert the user.
+* When entering details for add new plant, the program checks if the plant name is in the relevant category of the plant’s list and that it does not repeat an existing plant name from the current stock.
+However, it was i was not getting the same expected results.
+For instance, if roses were already in the current stock of the flower category, and if user will go to 'Add New Plant' and type to add roses again, the entry was successful and a new row of roses with the new amount ewould appear on the 'flowers' google sheet and if user repeats the process again, roses could be added for a number of times.
+This issue was resolved by adding an if statement to check if the plant name in the current stock cell is similar to the plant names in the cell list, then an error message will pop up to alert the user that this plant already exists in the category and they should add a new plant.

 <br>